DevExpress-Examples/asp-net-web-forms-grid-select-enabled-checkboxes-only/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e3996/)**
 <!-- run online end -->

-Client-side [SelectAllRowsOnPage](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.SelectAllRowsOnPage) and [SelectRows](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.SelectRows) methods change selection state of disabled check boxes.
+Client-side [SelectAllRowsOnPage](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.SelectAllRowsOnPage) and [SelectRows](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.SelectRows) methods change the selection state of disabled checkboxes.

-This example illustrates how to implement **Select All** check boxes that change selection state of enabled check boxes only.
-To accomplish this task you should select each row in a cycle manually.
+This example illustrates how to implement **Select All** checkboxes that change the selection state of enabled checkboxes only.
+To do this, you should select each row in a cycle.

 ![](grid.png)
 ## Files to Review